mshary/itv/README.md

 ### History
 This algorithm has its roots in *Caesar Cipher*.
 The original cipher suggests that each letter in plain text is replaced by some fixed number of positions down the alphabet.
 For example with left shift of 3, 'D' would be replaced by 'A', 'E' would become 'B' and so on.

 The Caesar Cipher was first cracked by an Arab scientist Al-Kindi in 9th century through discovery of frequency analysis (some letters are used more often in a language then others, the analysis can easily determine shift value and direction).
-He proposed a modification to algorithm to have different shift value for each letter with same shift direction (left or right).
+In 15th century, the Polyalphabetic Cipher was introduce, which suggested to use a secret word, each letter in the word was used as shift for plaintext letters (like Caesar Cipher).
+However in late 19th century, this too was broken down.

-However with advancement in frequency analysis during WWI and WWII, the modified version of Caesar Cipher was broken down.
-This document explains a further improvement to the cipher using basic computer science concepts.
+On Sept.
+1, 1945, Claude Shannon proved mathematically a further enhancement to the cipher which proposes random shift to each letter of plaintext, as the perfect solution for the encryption.
+It is now known as One-Time Pad encryption.
+The ITV algorithm is drived from this on-time pad algorithm using some basic Computer Science concepts.

 ### What is it?
 ITV stands for ID, Tag and Value.
 It has two variants character based ITV and word based ITV.
-Let us understand character based ITV (since it is much similar to Caesar Cipher).
+Let us understand character based ITV (since it is much similar to On-Time Pad encryption).

 ## Character Based ITV
 When using character sets in computer, each letter is basically assigned an integer value which is actually used and understood by computers for internal use.
 For example using ASCII character set, letter 'A' is represented by integer 65, 'B' is 66 and so.